Penfriends Creative Studio

 In the past year or so, Iike so many people around the world, recalibrating my life style.

 My studio has moved upstairs with all the materials I am likely to need.
-I thought that I might run out of paper, but its seems that I'd bought enough to survive a major lockdown.
+I thought that I might run out of paper, but its seems that I'd saved enough to survive a major lockdown for a number of years.

 As I rarely go out to shop the internet has become my friend.
 I look forward to deliveries like a child looks forward to their birthday and anticipate the opening with much anticipation.